bearfighting/schema-transformation-toolkit/docs/development/progress.md

 - references and reuse may become increasingly important as generated output grows
 - parser and generator options can become hard to reason about if defaults and capability boundaries are not kept clear
 - core internal helpers could still drift again if new semantics are added without being placed in the right internal module

+## Current IR-Expansion Guardrail

+The current stance is to avoid expanding the shared IR just to make an early JSON Schema parser more source-faithful.

+Until more parser and generator surfaces are implemented, new pressure should be classified in one of three buckets:

+- likely shared-IR gap: semantics that plausibly matter across multiple schema ecosystems
+- likely JSON Schema-specific concern: semantics tied mostly to JSON Schema drafts, refs, or validation keywords
+- undecided gray area: semantics that may become shared later, but do not yet have enough cross-surface evidence

+This is meant to keep the project honest about where its next abstraction pressure is really coming from.